Skip to main content

 import time

-This next function is a handy way to download the Python module and data that we will be using for this lesson.
+This next function is a handy way to download the Python module that we will be use in this lesson.
 This uses the requests package.

 # function to download data stored on the internet in a public url to a local file